system76/romulan/README.md

 # romulus

-Library for parsing a number of firmware images
+Rust library for parsing a number of firmware images